How to Use Partner Scoring to Increase Channel ROI

 Contribution measures more than just how much revenue each partner generates: it accounts for sales velocity.

 What drives sales velocity?
-Contribution-- what essentially is sales velocity-- is based on the standard FRY formula for frequency, reach, and yield.
+Contribution is based on the standard FRY formula for frequency, reach, and yield.

-- Reach: How many customers are involved in these transactions?
-You need to prioritize identifying these customers, and in the event you cannot learn how many named accounts your channel partners are selling to.
+Reach: How many customers are involved in these transactions?
+You need to prioritize identifying these customers in case your partner doesn’t reveal the number of named accounts.

 Identifying the Biggest Contributor